UniPiTechnology/evok/docs/apis/json.md

 # Evok JSON API

 The JSON API provides a simple interface for sending and receiving data in a stateless, cacheable communications.
-This protocol do not support multiple write in one request.
-It is suitable for automated requests thanks JSON protocol, which is better machine-processed.
+This protocol does not support multiple writes in one request, but it is suitable for automated requests thanks to JSON protocol, which is easily machine-processed.

 ## Examples

-For python examples you need installed 'requests' package.
+For python examples you need installed `requests` package.
 You can install it with this command: `pip3 install requests`.

 ### Reading DI